Frequently Asked Questions

 What is a Graduate "Certificate" in Conflict Management and Resolution?

-A graduate certificate is a post baccalaureate program that specializes your undergraduate degree or graduate degree (either taken concurrently or before) in the field of conflict management and resolution (CMR).
+A graduate certificate is a post-baccalaureate program that specializes your undergraduate degree or graduate degree (either taken concurrently or before) in the field of conflict management and resolution (CMR).
 UNCW's CMR program has a domestic 'track' and an international 'track' and can thus complement both undergraduate and graduate degrees in political science, business, social work, sociology, psychology, public administration, international relations, etc.

 Is there a Master's Degree in CMR?

-If you decide you would like to pursue the Master's Degree, you may apply to the program mid-way through the certificate program or afterwards and all of your completed coursework will transfer over after you re-apply for the MA.
+If you decide you would like to pursue the Master's Degree, you may apply to the program mid-way through the certificate program or afterward and all of your completed coursework will transfer over after you re-apply for the MA.
 The certificate program currently requires 18 credit hours and the Master's requires 36.
 You will be able to transfer existing credits to the MA.

 What is the two-part blended course model?
 How does it work?

 The two-part blended course model includes a short, intense face-to-face component at the beginning of each session.
 Courses offered during the week will take place two nights a week for two weeks (4 class modules).
 Weekend courses will take place on Saturday and Sunday for one weekend.
 The rest of the semester is based on a 'Distance Education' format.
-The goal of the blended semi-distance model is to accommodate full time employees, military personnel, and graduate students that do not have the time to take a face-to-face course on a regular basis, or need to travel as part of their profession.
+The goal of the blended semi-distance model is to accommodate full-time employees, military personnel, and graduate students that do not have the time to take a face-to-face course on a regular basis, or need to travel as part of their profession.

 Is this an online course?